ADLAYstephanyLEVY/ecartpay-test/README.md

 * Start command : node server.js

 * Structure
-- /controllers :
+- /middleware : File with a function to verify if the token exists to move forward and have acces to the Ecartpay API
-- /middleware :
+- /models : Files with the tables structure inserted into the Mongo database
-- /models :
+- /routes : Files with all the endopints used for this project
-- /routes
+- server.js : main file with important configuration for the backen to work properly